How is PRP Used in Orthopedics and Sports Medicine

 How does PRP work?

 Blood is composed of red and white blood cells, plasma, and platelets, which are responsible for blood clotting.
 So, how does PRP work?
 To put it simply, platelet-rich plasma uses your own healing capabilities to treat a sports injury.
-When platelets are activated, they release certain proteins and attract stem cells that contribute to regrowth.
+When platelets are activated, they release certain proteins and attract cells that contribute to regrowth.
 We use this process to regenerate tissue in the muscles, ligaments, and tendons.

 Platelet-rich plasma is usually advised for: